louislam/louislam-crud/README.md

 * Auto create tables and fields for you.
 * Extensible Field Types.
 * Theme
-* Work without framework.
+* Work without any framework.
 (But work better with Slim Framework by default)

 ## Getting started with a simple example
 1. Require and Import Libraries.